Monster52/starfighter/README.md

 To run this game just gem install gosu and clone this repo.
 Run ruby window.rb once you cd into the main folder.

+Things todo
+- Add main song to Main Screen
+- Add a real backgound/splash screen to Main Screen
+- High score screen
+- Fix songs for both ending Screens
+- Get the messages to show for controls to get back to game or quite on ending screens